Executive Director and CEO

 Jennifer (Mullan) Thornton

 After completing her Bachelor of Commerce degree (Marketing Major), Jennifer spent the last 15+ years in a variety of marketing and communication roles in Alberta, British Columbia, Ireland, Thailand and other areas.
 Whether it was working with a media campaign, starting a communications department or even focusing on the marketing aspect of certain city strategies, Jennifer was continually drawn to the compassionate activity in each project.
 Today, Jennifer is using her passion for humanitarian work as well as her skills to help GAiN practically meet the needs of individuals and communities around the world.

 Director - Water for Life Initiative

 Tim graduated from the University of Alberta with a Bachelor of Science degree majoring in Food Science and Technology.
-Prior to joining GAiN, Tim worked in both non profit and for-profit organizations that allowed him to have an extensive international working experience by traveling to various countries in Asia and Africa.
-He is passionate to see life change happening around him and is very excited use his skills to help bring tangible change in people’s live around the world.
+Prior to joining GAiN, Tim worked in both non-profit and for-profit organizations that allowed him to have an extensive international working experience by traveling to various countries in Asia and Africa.
+He is passionate to see life change happening around him and is very excited use his skills to help bring tangible change in people’s lives around the world.

 Tim is responsible to manage overall process of the Water for Life Initiative, ensuring the program is running effectively and finding innovative and creative solutions to challenges.